khadijashujaat/FloodWatch/README.md

 <h2>Known limitations</h2>
 <ul>
-  <li>Water level severity is self-reported and qualitative by design — not a substitute for instrumented gauge data.</li>
+  <li>Water level severity is self-reported and qualitative by design ,not a substitute for instrumented gauge data.</li>
   <li>Location defaults to <code>(0.0, 0.0)</code> if no cached GPS fix is available at submission time; this is a known gap to improve (show an explicit error state instead).</li>
-  <li>No in-app map view in this version (see below) — reports can still be viewed and cross-referenced by their stored coordinates externally.</li>
+  <li>No in-app map view in this version (see below) , reports can still be viewed and cross-referenced by their stored coordinates externally.</li>
 </ul>

 <h2>Possible next steps</h2>